vantorre/2019-ui-vantorre_ouikene/README.md

 # Age of Reason

+## TL;DR;

+If you came back here, you should have a working tennis [module](https://reasonml.github.io/docs/en/module) (in ReasonML meanings) otherwise you have now a working implementation on this repository.
+Use it or merge yours after cloning this repository

+During the next training we will build a [UI](./UI.md)

+## Introduction

 We defined code easy to reason about as :

 - Does not affect or mutate external state (ie : no side effects)